 A WFA policy gives a business access to a greater pool of talent.
 That’s because the best employees don’t just live where a business is located.

 All organisations know that hiring the best employees is critical to success.
-The late Steve Jobs, founder of Apple, advised employers to, “Go after the cream.
-A small team of A+ players can run circles around a giant team of B and C players.”
+The late Steve Jobs, founder of Apple, advised employers to:

 When Airbnb introduced a work from anywhere policy, more than 1 million people visited the jobs page on their website.